jawainc/rails_app/README.md

 # Rails App Application

-> This a rubu on rails 5 application that allows users to creat their own portfolios
+> This a ruby on rails 5 application that allows users to create their own portfolios

 ### Features

 - real time chat engine for comments
 - Blog
 - Portfolio
 - Drag and drop interface